mild-blue/txmatching/README.md

 #### Create app
 1. Click on Applications
 2. Create new application
-3. Set name as TXM and slug as txm
+3. Set name as TXM and slug as txm (can be anything, its used only as a label in authentic)
 4. From providers select TXM (provider you created in previous steps)
 5. Scroll down and click on Create